bossletseb/QIS/README.md

 ## How to use
 - Open 'Configurator.jar'
-- Stay on 'General' tab and input QIS credentials
+- Stay on 'General' tab and input credentials you use to log into [QIS](https://www.qis.fh-aachen.de/qisserver/rds?state=user&type=0)
 - Press 'Test QIS' button to verify QIS credentials have been entered correctly
 - Select Notifications option in dropdown
     If Telegram: input Telegram API Token and Chat ID (see Notifications section on how to get credentials)